Cars brands and logos that start with H

 Honda Logo

-The second-largest auto manufacturing company globally is the Japanese brand Honda Motor Co.
-It was founded in 1948 by Japanese engineer and inventor Soitiro Honda and banker Takeo Fujisawa.
-In 1959, the brand gained the title of the largest manufacturer of motorcycles.
-Having expanded production to the manufacture of cars (the first Honda T360 pickup came out in ’63), the company took the second place in 2001 at Takeo Fujisawa.
-Today, the brand is based in Past, Tokyo, and has several divisions and a subsidiary of Acura to produce high-end premium cars.
+The second-largest automobile company in the world is the Japanese brand Honda Motor Co., founded in 1948 by Japanese engineer and inventor Soichiro Honda and banker Takeo Fujisawa.
+In 1959, the brand was named the largest motorcycle manufacturer.
+Having expanded production to include automobiles (the first Honda T360 pickup truck was released in 1963), the company fell to second place behind Takeo Fujisawa in 2001.
+Today, the brand is based in Paste, Tokyo, with several divisions and an Acura subsidiary producing high-end premium cars.

 Hongqi